 This hearty, chicken stock—braised kraut is smoky, spicy, and well balanced, with sweet onions, garlic, and bacon fat nicely contrasting the brightness and brininess of jarred sauerkraut.
+If you prefer the end result even more sour, feel free to add a splash more brine from the jar.

 - 6 thick slices bacon (6 oz.), cut into thin strips